JavuesZhang/CS302_Project2/proj2 design document.md

 Also, we have explored an valuable blog:

 - [Bash Scripting: Everything you need to know about Bash-shell programming](https://medium.com/sysf/bash-scripting-everything-you-need-to-know-about-bash-shell-programming-cd08595f2fba)

+In addition, we may use some third-party libraries and api to simplify the implementation of these features.
+We plan to implement these features one by one from easy to hard since we still need to learn a lot about linux kernel and shell&.C programming.
+Due to this consideration, we may first try to implement 3 plugins then have a try of implementing the Split screen feature.

 ## Expected goals